slowcoders/storm/storm/README.md

 ORM models with @TableDefinition annotation are all created as table in database.
-If there is an orm model whose sole usage is defining inheritance relationship, we do not want table of this model to be created, so simply not defining TableDefinition will not make any unnecessary table.
+If there is an orm model whose sole usage is defining inheritance relationship, we do not want table of this model to be created, in this case, simply not defining TableDefinition will not make any unnecessary table.

 TableDefinition annotation takes these parameters :